NASA-IMPACT/admg-casei/docs/adr/0003-freetext-search.md

 - only searches on whole words
 - is strict with typos
-- searches on defined database columns (short name, long name, and description)
+- searches on defined database columns (short name, long name)

-The frontend currently sends an api request to the backend, where the search is executed and sends back the matching items.
-This is executed as one request per type (i.e. `/campaign?search=string`, `/platform?search=string`, `/instrument?search=string`, ...).
-After some seconds, the results can be displayed in the UI.
-It does not feel very performant, and seems to be an unnecessary dependency.

 Do we need to or want to improve the search experience for our users?

-Note: A real search experience differs from [filtering cards by text input](https://github.com/NASA-IMPACT/admg-inventory/issues/257).
+Note: A real search experience differs from [filtering cards by text input](https://github.com/NASA-IMPACT/admg-casei/issues/257).

 ## Considered Options